What you will study

 My digital life (TU100) (60 credits), which gives you hands-on experience of designing, building and programming the small, ubiquitous computers that will become increasingly common over the next decade.
 You’ll also learn about the profound technological, economic, political and ethical changes brought about by information technology that will affect every one of us. undergraduate.qualification.pathways.W15-2,module,TU100,,1

-You’ll then choose one of five 30-credit modules:
+You’ll then choose one of four 30-credit modules:

 Technologies in practice (TM129)